reisraff/chat/README.md

 This project was developed in order to test my skills with the (angularJs, nodeJs with expressJs and mongoDb) tecnologies.

-It's a simple web chat realtime.
+It's a simple realtime web chat.

 # Dependences